BAUDOTlab/scDataPipeline/README.md

 ```

 Note: If you encounter an error when installing scCustomize that says the version is not found, just run the command again and it will work most of the time.
+Note 2 : We are currently using a fork of DoubletFinder as the main repository has a critical bug that makes it unusable.

 ### Installation